StellifySoftware/stellify/README.md

 }
 ```

-### Nested elements
+### Grouping nested elements

-Starting with a `div`, if we want to nest an element we attach the reference of the nested element in the `data` array of the div's object definition:
+If we want to nest an element within another element, which is common practice, we attach the reference of the nested element in the `data` array of the object definition:
 ```
 {
 	"id": "dde2418a-34b6-11eb-adc1-0242ac120002",